vulnsystem/OpenssLabs/browser-authority/README.md

-# browser-authority
+# browser-authentication

 ![openssl](https://www.gitcoins.io/assets/images/openssl-685ed43c9e0088918381ee7415177c98.png)

-This lab to show you how authority of web browser works.
+This lab to show you how authentication of web browser works.
 Please give star if it helpful.

 ## 1. Generate server certificate

 We will create the CA and server certificate which key type is rsa:4096.
-The detailed [source code](https://github.com/vulnsystem/OpensslCertificateVerify/browser-authority) have been push to this repository directory.
+The detailed [source code](https://github.com/vulnsystem/OpenssLabs/browser-authentication) have been push to this repository directory.
 Please give star if it helpful.
 The CA and server certificates will generate after you run the **gen.sh**.

 ## 2. Create a webpage
 In this repository directory, there is a index.html file in the same directory as gen.sh.
 The webpage will be loaded when browser send a request from server.